cdsap/CompareScans/README.md

 * `threshold` and `value` are not considered for type `Counter`.
 * `threshold` represents milliseconds for `Duration` and `Percentiles` metrics, and bytes for `CacheSize` metrics.

-If rules are matched, the CLI will generate a csv files with the metrics that match the rules.
+If rules are matched, the CLI will generate a csv file with the metrics that match the rules.
 Example [csv output](resources/matched-rules-first build-second build.csv) applying default rules to two build of the Nowinandroid project.

 Additional to the csv file, If rules are matching the metrics, the CLI will output: